allisons/asliter/_posts/2021-11-03-Sensitivity-and-Specificity.md

 Doctor: "Sure, but those have a high false negative rate, so I wouldn't trust it."

 And I thought, wait?
 There are people thinking they're in the clear, but in reality, they're walking around with covid?
 That doesn't sound right!
 A medical test is a _classifier_:  a prediction system that outputs the labels "Sick" or "Healthy" and any classifier has misclassification error.
 A test trying to identify a disease (especially a comunicable one!) is going to have _asymmetrical misclassification cost_.
-Put in plain language:  it's better to think you have Covid-19 when you don't than it is to think you _don't_ have Covid-19 when you do.
+Put in plain language:  it's better to think you have Covid-19 when you don't than it is to think you _don't_ have Covid-19 when you do[^1].
 An at home test like that would be a disaster for public health.
 You want the first easy test to be a _screener_, something that divides the world into "you're probably okay" and "you may not be okay, let's follow up."

 So we looked up the sensitivity and specificity of the brand of Covid-19 antigen test that he bought.
 Sure enough, the sensitivity was 74% and the specificity was 99%.